ashishb/wp2hugo/README.md

   version                               Print the version number of HugoManager

 Flags:
   -a, --author string   author name for copyright attribution (default "YOUR NAME")
       --config string   config file (default is $HOME/.cobra.yaml) -h, --help            help for hugomanager
       --viper           use Viper for configuration (default true)

+Use "hugomanager [command] --help" for more information about a command.
 ```

 Feel free to send a Pull request if you migrated your website using `wp2hugo`